-St Peter’s Anglican Primary has outstanding facilities.
-The modern buildings provide large double brick classrooms, which are air-conditioned and carpeted.
-All rooms have a quiet reading/computer room for students, a teacher’s office and a wet area for art.
+The modern buildings provide large double brick classrooms, which are fully air-conditioned.
 Internal doors or moveable walls link most classrooms.

 Students make good use of the tennis and basketball/netball courts and for less structured activities, there are handball courts, play equipment and covered play areas.
 Students also have access to a range of good quality sporting facilities nearby for inter-school sporting competitions.

-Our students attend chapel in St Peter’s Church which is Campbelltown’s oldest building and the third oldest church in Australia.
-It has been a place of continuous Christian worship for over 190 years.
+Our students attend chapel in St. Peter’s Church which is Campbelltown’s oldest building and the third oldest church in Australia.
+It has been a place of continuous Christian worship for almost 200 years.

 This centre houses an extensive library collection with a modern computer laboratory on the first floor.
 The IRC also houses a large ground floor library.
 Here students can research material from the large array of books provided, or read quietly in one of the reading cubicles located around the perimeter of this circular building.